-The Destinations button will toggle the display of vectors for divers being recalled to the craft or those that are being sent to assist another diver (Shearwater® capability) (Figure 56).
-In addition, it will show divers being sent to specific latitudes and longitudes marked as a yellow triangle.
+The Destinations button will toggle the display of vectors for divers being recalled to the craft or those that are being sent to assist another diver (Shearwater® capability) (Figure 48).
+Also, it will show divers being sent to specific latitudes and longitudes marked as a yellow triangle.